ghlrobin/articles/guides/obsidian-links-vs-tags/index.md

 ### 5.2.
 Option 2

 The second option, you guessed it, is to use tags only.
 But how do you create a link-like tag when tags by definition cannot be a one-to-one connection between two notes?
-Also the click behavior of tags is to display a list of the notes with that tag on the sidebar; how would you open a note by clicking a tag?
+Also, the click behavior of tags is to display a list of the notes with that tag on the sidebar; how would you open a note by clicking a tag?

 The solution is somewhat complicated.
-For each note, we create a tag which is used as an alias for that specific note only.
+For each note, we create a tag which is going to be used as an alias for that specific note only.
 In other words, you have a tag for each note.
 To apply this solution, you have to first install the community plugin, [Tag Wrangler](https://github.com/pjeby/tag-wrangler).
 We will be using a feature of the plugin called [Tag Pages](https://github.com/pjeby/tag-wrangler#tag-pages) which converts the click behavior of tags to opening the note (page) that has that tag as an [alias](https://help.obsidian.md/aliases).
 Thus, we now have tags that function like links.
 Is this all confusing?
 It should be, because it is.
 It's a fair bit janky as well, so I don't recommend it.

 The first question I had after applying this method was what would happen if, by accident, there are two or more Tag Pages with the same alias.
 I tested this out by creating two pages with the same alias.
 ```yaml